andormade/andor.cool/_posts/2023-10-28-venus-berlin.md

 scan: 'scanned from negative with a Plustek 8200i, edited in Lightroom'
 ---

-My colleagues from LiveJasmin were also in Berlin, at this wild erotic fair called Venus Berlin.
-I took the opportunity to drop by their booth to say hi.
-It was my first time at an event like that, and wow, it was a lot to take in.
+My colleagues from LiveJasmin happened to be also in Berlin, at this crazy erotic fair called Venus Berlin.
+I grabbed the chance to drop by their booth for a quick hello.
+It was my first time at an event like that, it was a lot to take in.
 All the adult websites had their own ways of luring people to their booths, with famous porn stars doing dances and some pretty bold stuff right there for everyone to see.

 {% include candystore.liquid file:"20231028_13_venus_berlin_ma_35zm_gold200_tla140" title:"Venus Berlin" %}
 {% include candystore.liquid file:"20231028_15_venus_berlin_ma_35zm_gold200_tla140" title:"Venus Berlin" %}